pogi7/dx-tips/CONTRIBUTING.md

 We thank you for taking time to contribute!
 We appreciate your help with feature implementation, bug fixes, unit tests, or just for reporting the issues and improvement ideas.

-- Developer instructions are available in the [DEVELOPMENT.md](DEVELOPMENT.md)
+- Developer instructions are available in the [README.md](https://github.com/pogi7/dx-tips/blob/main/README.md)
-- Project's main issue tracker is [here](https://github.com/opencaesar/oml-vision/issues/new/choose) and this is the prefered place to post issues.
-- Free free to contact the maintainers of the project [here](https://www.opencaesar.io/contributors/)
+- Free free to contact the maintainer of the project [here](https://github.com/pogi7)

 ## Environment details